-Brazilian helmer talks about ‘music fable’ ‘Lyrics,’ which world premieres at the Rio Festival
+Brazilian helmer talks about ‘music fable’ ‘Lyrics,’ which, world premiered at the Rio Festival, now screens in Stockholm

 What compelled you to make this film?